WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 If you cannot wait until the next release, and you want to experience the most cutting-edge version of Wasabi, then you can [build the source code](/using-wasabi/BuildSource.md).

 The only two required tools are [Git](https://git-scm.com/downloads) and [.NET Core ${dotnetVersion} SDK](https://www.microsoft.com/net/download) for "Building Apps".
-You can download every line of the code by `git clone https://github.com/zkSNACKs/WalletWasabi.git`, this will create a new directory called `WalletWasabi`.
+You can download every line of the Wasabi code by `git clone https://github.com/zkSNACKs/WalletWasabi.git`, this will create a new directory called `WalletWasabi`.
 In order to build and run the Wallet software, change directory to `cd WalletWasabi/WalletWasabi.Gui`.
 Wasabi is written in C# with the .NET framework, and it is very easy to run it.
 Simply execute `dotnet run` from the `WalletWasabi.Gui` folder.